Call Us Now

 • Granule loss is widespread across multiple slopes or the entire field

-• The roof is 12 to 15 years old or older, patching heavily depleted shingles buys less time than homeowners expect
+• The roof is 12 to 15 years old or older – patching heavily depleted shingles buys far less time than most homeowners expect

-• Insurance will cover replacement, partial repairs on an insurable roof leave you with a mixed-age roof and reduced warranty coverage
+• Insurance will cover replacement – a partial repair on an insurable roof leaves you with a mixed-age system and reduced warranty coverage going forward

-We will walk you through what we found, show you photos from the inspection, and give you a clear recommendation.
-If the damage warrants a claim, we handle the documentation and adjuster meeting.
+We will walk you through what we found, show you photos from the inspection, and give you a straight recommendation either way.
+If the damage warrants a claim, we handle the documentation and the adjuster meeting.

 What Austin Homeowners Say About Our Hail Damage Work